rocky-linux/documentation/docs/guides/web/tor_onion_service.md

 ## Configuring a web server

-We will also need a web server on our machine in order to service clients to our onion service.
-The author likes Caddy, but Apache or Nginx can also be used.
-For simplicity's sake, let's install Caddy:
+You will also need a web server on our machine to service clients to your onion service.
+Any web server is usable (Caddy, Apache, or Nginx).
+The author prefers Caddy.
+For simplicity's sake, install Caddy:

 ```bash
 dnf -y install caddy
 ```

-Next, we should insert the following to `/etc/caddy/Caddyfile`:
+Next, you will insert the following to `/etc/caddy/Caddyfile`:

 ```bash
 http:// {